-If you watch any of the trendy decorating shows on television (see HGTV for examples), the word “repurpose” comes up a lot.
+If you watch any of the trendy decorating shows on television, the word “repurpose” comes up a lot.
 This refers to taking a household item and finding a new use for it.

-- Controlled by the love of Christ.
+- Is controlled by the love of Christ.
 In the old life, the flesh controlled.
 In this new life, the love of Christ now motivates.
-With new motivation comes new attitudes, actions and words that please Him.
+With new motivation comes new attitudes, actions, and words that please Him.

-- Have the task of reconciling people to Him.
+- Promotes reconciliation.
 Since we are now new creations in Christ, we have the task of encouraging others toward being made new in Him too.

 - Speak to others about the Gospel.
-Encouraging others toward being repurposed or made new requires telling them about the Gospel.
+Encouraging others toward being repurposed or made new involves telling them about the Gospel.

 Being repurposed as a Christian does not mean just being changed into something else.
 It means literally being re-created.
 It means beginning a brand new life in Christ.
 It means all the past sins are gone and completely under the blood of Christ.

 Being made new in Christ requires letting go of the old life and stepping into the new one He has created for us through His death and resurrection.
-All the old stuff from our past (that means our sins) cease to exist in His eyes.
+All the old stuff from our past cease to exist in His eyes.

 Unfortunately, I sometimes become a hoarder who for some reason finds herself unable to part with pretty much anything.
 Her house becomes impassable from being packed with items collected over years and years of hoarding.
-My hoarding involves holding on to old attitudes, actions and words that don’t reflect my being a new creation in Christ.
+Instead of things, though, my hoarding involves holding on to old attitudes, actions, and words that don’t reflect my being a new creation in Christ.